University of Reading cookie policy

 Contact time

 You will be required to attend classes in person.
-If you will be studying abroad or undertaking a placement during term time, contact the IWLP Admin Office by emailing iwlp@reading.ac.uk before submitting your application, as this may affect whether you can take the module.
+If you will be studying abroad or undertaking a placement during the academic year, contact the IWLP Admin Office by emailing iwlp@reading.ac.uk before submitting your application, as this may affect whether you can take the module.

 Assessment

-For more information on the in-term coursework for individual modules, see the module descriptions on the individual language pages.
+For more information on the coursework requirements for individual modules, see the module descriptions on the individual language pages.

 Additional study costs